-In A Book of Shadows, a PhD thesis completed at RMIT Joanna explores the deep connection between mystery and death.
+In A Book of Shadows, a PhD thesis completed at RMIT Joanna explored the deep connection between mystery and death.
 The thesis examines the possibilities for murder mysteries offered by the aesthetic construct of the sublime and Emmanuel Levinas’s notion of the il y a.

 Online, Joanna writes about the two places she loves.

 Tasmania Stories presents stories from the history and rich cultural life of Tasmania.

 Riparian is run by six Albury writers and has stories, poetry and articles about history and culture of the Albury region and NE Victoria.
 Both of these have a corresponding Facebook page.